-The rules of golf are reasonably well-known (and documented) but surprisingly the nuances of marking your golf card are often misunderstood.
+The rules of golf are reasonably well-known (and documented) but surprisingly the nuances of marking the scorecard are often misunderstood.

-- You can sign anywhere on the score card, not just on the line provided.
-Although would help the committee greatly if you put the signature where they are expecting it to be.
+- You can sign anywhere on the scorecard, not just on the line provided.

 And cannot be disqualified for not doing so.
 It is the Committee’s responsibility that the correct date appears on your card.

-Like the adding the date to the card, it is the Committee’s responsibility to have your name on it, but it probably helps if you add it to the card if it isn’t there already there.
+Similar to adding the date to the card, it is the Committee’s responsibility to have your name on it, but if it isn’t there it’s wise to add it.

 - You are responsible for marking down the correct score on each hole.